dinki/View-Assist/View Assist dashboard and views/README.md

 # To do

-* Edit clock card to use default_background variable in VA device attributes
 * Add new VA Assist listening CSS
 * Use VA device assist bar type to determine which to show when called
 * Look at both assisting and processing variants of the bar and popup